Simha (film)

-Released on 30 April 2010, the film was a blockbuster, and ended up becoming the highest-grossing Telugu film of the year.
+Released on 30 April 2010, the film was a Blockbuster, ending his streak of failures and ended up becoming the highest-grossing Telugu film of the year, grossing over ₹60 crore at the box office with a distributor's share of ₹36 crore.
 Balakrishna received his second Nandi Award for Best Actor for this film.

 Plot

 Srimannarayana is a university lecturer in Hyderabad who lives with his grandmother.
 He does not tolerate injustice anywhere and beats up people who dare to break the law, a personality which makes him feared and respected among others.
 A female lecturer Mahima entices him, though he doesn't reciprocate her feelings.
 While beating up a goon who threatened to throw acid on a girl after she spurned his advances, he accidentally punches a comatose man on the head, waking him from his 28-year coma.
 This man's name is Veerakesavudu.

 One day, a new student Janaki joins the college where Srimannarayana is teaching.
 She initially thinks he is rowdy after an earlier encounter with him and seeing how everyone in the college fears him, but once she finds out about his true personality, she develops a crush on him.
 One day, after Srimannarayana rescues her from a group of thugs, she reveals her past.
 Her father, businessman Jagadish Prasad, has a business rivalry with Gopi, a gangster who happens to be Veerakesavudu's son.
 After Veerakesavudu woke up from his coma, he ordered Jagadish to give Janaki's hand in marriage to Gopi so their mutual rivalry is finished, to which he agreed, fearing Veerakesavudu's wrath.
 But Gopi killed Janaki's brother Anand Prasad during the wedding after he insulted him, prompting Jagadish to send Janaki to Hyderabad to continue her studies.
 The thugs who tried to kidnap her were Gopi's henchmen.
 On hearing this, Srimannarayana vows to protect Janaki and accommodates her next to his house.
 He soon reciprocates her feelings for him, prompting Maheswari to drop her love for him.

 Unfortunately for Janaki, Gopi finds out she is with Srimannarayana and kidnaps her, only for Srimannarayana to rescue her after a dramatic car chase.
 When they reach home, they are confronted by Gopi's henchmen.
 Jagadish arrives there at the same time that Srimannarayana is fighting the henchmen and in a bid to help, accidentally stabs Srimannarayana's grandmother.
 Srimannarayana is enraged and attempts to kill him, but his grandmother stops him.
 Jagadish immediately leaves with Janaki.
 Later, Srimannarayana confronts his grandmother and asks her why she didn't let him kill Jagadish.
 In reply, she reveals their past.